Danny Ho

 Danny Ho is a former Hong Kong international lawn bowler.

 Bowls career

 Ho has represented Hong Kong at the Commonwealth Games, in the fours event at the 1986 Commonwealth Games.

 He won three silver and four bronze medals at the Asia Pacific Bowls Championships.

+In 2024, Ho won his fourth national title after winning the pairs with Tony Cheung at the National Championships.